 For example, to download change 23823 into your platform/build directory:

 repo download platform/build 23823

-repo sync should remove any commits retrieved via
+repo sync removes any commits retrieved with

 repo download.
-Or, you can check out the remote branch using
+Or you can check out the remote branch using

 git checkout m/master.